-Ágnes Horvát, Assistant Professor
+Ágnes Horvát, Associate Professor

 Agnes develops network and data science approaches to understand and support collective intelligence in Web-based systems.
 Capitalizing on her background in physics, computer science, film and media, her work uses a multidisciplinary empirical approach to uncover the dynamics of success in knowledge creation and cultural markets, as well as to identify expressions of the wisdom of crowds that facilitate decision-making and innovation.